JuliaActuary/JuliaActuary.org/JuliaActuary/blog/coding-for-the-future.md

 **Be an actuary who codes.**

 ## Future Articles

 The forthcoming series of articles will help illustrate what this can look like in practice: examining the business case, acquainting with ways of interacting with problems outside of spreadsheets and dataframes, and approaching work in a way that removes the boring parts and focuses on the concepts and insights.

 The [next article in this series](/blog/julia-actuaries/) will discuss what tools enable an actuary to deliver on the vision outlined in this article.
-In particular, it will focus on the Julia programming language, a tool almost uniquely positioned to enable actuaries to develop the analysis, systems, and models of tomorrow.
+In particular, it will highlight the Julia programming language, a tool almost well positioned to enable actuaries to develop the analysis, systems, and models of tomorrow.

 # Footnotes